-Animal Source foods were the most expensive food group recommendation to meet in December, accounting for 38% of the total CoHD to provide 13% of the total calories.
+Animal Source foods were the most expensive food group recommendation to meet in February, accounting for 38% of the total CoHD to provide 13% of the total calories.
 Fruits and vegetables were the most expensive food groups in terms of price per calorie; they accounted for 12% and 14%, respectively, of total CoHD while providing only 7% and 5% of total calories in the Healthy Diet Basket.
-The least-expensive food group on average was Legumes, Nuts, and Seeds, at 6% of the total cost.
+Legumes, Nuts and Seeds were the least-expensive food group on average, at 6% of the total cost.